hirosystems/stacks-subnets/docs/getting-started.md

 clarinet contract new simple-nft-l1
 ```

-This creates the file, _./contracts/simple-nft-l1.clar_, which will include the
+This creates the file, _./contracts/simple-nft-l1.clar_, which will include the following Clarity code:
-following clarity code:

 ```clarity
 (define-constant CONTRACT_OWNER tx-sender)